steven-halla/casino_hell/README.md

 Opposum in a can:
-Need to show what the player picked on the screen so its not empty sound effects for when bite
+sound effects for when bite

 Black jack:
-need to slow down dealing of cards for both player and AI put a limit of 5 cards for draw. sound effects for laying down cards
+sound effects for laying down cards
 Need to fix text boxes in my init method to be more uniform maybe show sir leopold on screen when he steals on ace or have him dart across screen

 slots:
-sound effects while putting in coin, pulling lever,wheel spinning more graphcis that looks like a slot machine
+sound effects while putting in coin, pulling lever,wheel spinning

-Craps:
-limit of 7 rolls during point phase 8th roll should always finish the round maybe give player bonus luck points option by betting extra gold? dice sound effects

 Hungry starving hippos:
 mix up runners randomly